 The State exists for the benefit of the citizen: not the citizen for the State.
 A subject exists for the benefit of the State: not the State for the subject.
-The majority of the inhabitants of a modern State are subjects: not citizens.
+Most inhabitants of a modern State are subjects: not citizens.
 They exist solely to serve its privileged elite.
-[PDF]

 Wherever he may live in the world, the individual is a subject of a nation-state.
 A citizen he may be in name but a citizen in fact he is not.
 A State is merely the political embodiment of those who — directly or indirectly — own or control the power and resources within its territorial jurisdiction.
 The individual (either singly or collectively) does not control the State in which he lives: the State controls him.
 He is subject to its laws, which are there to protect the State (the ruling rich) from him (the powerless poor): and not the reverse.

 The Laws of a State are thus merely a vessel of containment for the labouring poor.
 The purpose of the Law is to facilitate the ordered and peaceful containment and exploitation of the dispossessed by the wealthy; the hapless many by the privileged few.
 For this, the Law is indeed fit for the purpose for which it is intended.
 It is indeed of merchantable quality.

 Notwithstanding, this is not the purpose for which it ought to exist.
 This is not the purpose for which the majority, who are subject to it, are led to believe it exists.
 People seem to think that the purpose of the law is to expedite justice.
 They naively believe that its purpose is to guarantee fairness and equity between all — irrespective of their means and influence.
 But how can it be said to be just when it punishes people differently according to their level of wealth?